 Results from the base model indicate that since the 1960s, Pacific hake female spawning biomass has ranged from well below to above unfished equilibrium (Figure 4 and Figure 5).
 Model estimates suggest that it was below the unfished equilibrium in the 1960s, at the start of the assessment period, due to lower than average recruitment.
 The stock is estimated to have increased rapidly and was above unfished equilibrium in the mid-1970s and mid-1980s (after two large recruitments in the early 1980s).
 It then declined steadily to a low in 1999.
 This was followed by a brief increase to a peak in 2002 as the very large 1999 year class matured.
 The 1999 year class largely supported the fishery for several years due to relatively small recruitments between 2000 and 2007.
 With the aging 1999 year class, median female spawning biomass declined throughout the late 2000s, reaching a time-series low of 0.605 million t in 2010.
-Median spawning biomass is estimated to have peaked again in 2013 and 2014 due to a very large 2010 year class surpassing the age at which gains in weight from growth are greater than the loss in weight from mortality (growth-mortality transition).
+Median spawning biomass is estimated to have peaked again in 2013 and 2014 due to a very large 2010 year class and an above-average 2008 year class.
+The subsequent decline from 2014 to 2016 is primarily from the 2010 year class surpassing the age at which gains in weight from growth are greater than the loss in weight from mortality (growth-mortality transition).
 The 2014 year class is estimated to be large, though not as large as the 1999 and 2010 year classes, increasing the biomass in 2017.
 The estimated biomass has declined since 2017 as the 2014 year class moves through the growth-mortality transition (and the 2010 year class continues to do so) during a time of record catches.